fommil/fpmortals/manuscript/complete.md

   res: String = "hello"
 ~~~~~~~~

-`Memo` is typically treated as a somewhat special construct and the
+`Memo` is typically treated as a special construct and the usual rule
-usual rule about *purity* is relaxed somewhat for implementations.
-To
+about *purity* is relaxed for implementations.
+To be pure only
-be pure only requires that our implementations of `Memo` are
+requires that our implementations of `Memo` are referential
-referential transparent in the evaluation of `K => V`.
-We may use
+transparent in the evaluation of `K => V`.
+We may use mutable data and
-mutable data and perform I/O in the implementation of `Memo`, e.g.
+perform I/O in the implementation of `Memo`, e.g. with an LRU or
-with an LRU or distributed cache, without having to declare an effect
+distributed cache, without having to declare an effect in the type
-in the type signature.
-Other functional programming languages have
+signature.
+Other functional programming languages have automatic
-automatic memoisation managed by their runtime environment and `Memo`
+memoisation managed by their runtime environment and `Memo` is our way
-is our way of extending the JVM to have similar support, unfortunately
+of extending the JVM to have similar support, unfortunately only on an
-only on an opt-in basis.
+opt-in basis.